davidhozic/discord-advertisement-framework/DOC.md

 ## framework.**remove_object**
 ### Description
-It accepts either **guild_id**, in that case it will remove the guild object that matches  the guild_id from the shilling list, or a **iterable (list) of integers**, in that case it will remove the MESSAGE objects that contain all of the channels in the iterable.
+It accepts either **guild_id**, in that case it will remove the guild object that matches  the guild_id from the shilling list, or a **iterable (list) of integers**, in that case it will remove the MESSAGE objects that contain all of the channels in the iterable (data) passed to the remove_object function.

 ### Return
 Returns True on success or False on failure.